rafaelaudy/rafaelaudy.github.io/_posts/simple-angular-2-app.md

 ### Wiring everything up
 You might wonder where is the app.js where you used to configure your app and bootstrap your app.
 That is all going to be done in the root component now.
 That is why this code is executed at the bottom of the file.
-It is basically tellying Angular that this is the root component.
+It is basically telling Angular that this is the root component.

 ```javascript
 bootstrap(AppComponent);